Karnataka: Curfew in Belagavi as govt cars attacked over desecration of bust

 Four separate cases have been registered over the violence, which was simmering below the surface since December 13, when Maharashtra Ekikaran Sangh (MES), a local pro-Marathi political party, was prevented from holding a Maha Melava rally outside the Assembly venue.

 The rally has been organised outside the same venue in the past by MES to seek unification of Marathi areas of Belagavi with Maharashtra.
-On December 13, Belagavi district administration canceled permission for the rally, fearing clashes between pro-Marathi and pro-Kannada activists.
+On December 13, Belagavi district administration canceled permission for the rally at the last moment, fearing clashes between pro-Marathi and pro-Kannada activists.

-Even after it was cancelled a few MES activists gathered at the venue and were involved in a confrontation with Kannada activists from Karnataka Navanirmana Vedike.
-The pro-Kannada activists allegedly threw black ink on two MES leaders.
-Three people were arrested over the incident.
+But even after it was cancelled, a few MES activists gathered at the venue and were involved in a confrontation with Kannada activists from Karnataka Navanirmana Vedike.
+The pro-Kannada activists threw black ink on faces of MES leaders Manohar Kinekar and Deepak Dalvi.
+The two leaders later delivered speeches at the venue of the canceled rally.

-A Shiv Sena leader, Vijay Devani, from neighboring Kolhapur in Maharashtra, who was traveling to participate in MES’s rally, was sent back by Belagavi police on the grounds that the rally had been canceled.
+A Shiv Sena leader, Vijay Devani, from neighboring Kolhapur in Maharashtra, who was traveling to participate in the MES rally, was sent back by Belagavi police on the grounds that the rally had been canceled.

-The MES, which has in the past won seats in Karnataka Assembly, subsequently called for a Belagavi bandh on December 14.
+The MES, which has in the past won seats in Karnataka Assembly with its agenda of Maharashtra unification, subsequently called for a Belagavi bandh on December 14.
 The bandh call evoked only partial response in Maharashtrian-dominant areas of the city.

-A Karnataka flag was reportedly burnt in protests held in Kolhapur around the time of tension and this issue was raised in Karnataka Assembly by JD(S) MLA M Annadani, who moved a censure motion.
-The censure motion was adopted by the Assembly.
+A Karnataka flag was reportedly burnt in protests held in Kolhapur around the time of tension and this issue was raised in Karnataka Assembly by JD(S) MLA M Annadani — he moved a censure motion, which was adopted by the Assembly.

-Pro-Marathi activists subsequently allegedly damaged a bust of Kannada warrior Sangolli Rayanna in Angol, south Belagavi, on Friday.
+Pro-Marathi activists subsequently allegedly damaged a bust of Sangolli Rayanna in Angol, south Belagavi, on Friday.

+After this, there were reports that a statue of Chhatrapati Shivaji Maharaj had been desecrated in a locality in Bengaluru by pro-Kannada groups.
+On Friday, a crowd gathered near Sambhaji circle in Belagavi after this news spread.

+Chief Minister Bommai said: “I have instructed the home minister to take stringent action against those who violate law and order.
+A few persons have been arrested.
+Those indulging in acts of vandalism like stone-pelting, destroying public property, and damaging government vehicles will be dealt with sternly.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines